palewire/first-github-scraper/docs/action.md

 ![actions tab again](_static/actions-tab-again.png)

-Motice that it logged the first run of the template workflow you just created.
+Notice that it logged the first run of the template workflow you just created.

 ![note GitHub logged our first workflow](./_static/actions-log.png)